 There are a lot of good psychological theories about what is conducive to remembering information.
 In a nutshell, these theories say that information is not so much “stored” and “retrieved” in the brain as it is connected, rehearsed, and reconstructed.

 Remembering information, then, is more a matter of getting the right sorts of prompts to recall, use, and re-engage with information.
-On a practical level, there are many ways to do this, especially if you use eLearning in your training mix:
+On a practical level, there are many training reinforcement tools available, especially if you use eLearning in your training mix:

-Questions and quizzes.
 People are more likely to remember information that they must use to answer a question or figure out a problem.
-That kind of engaging with the information is a great way to boost recall, especially when the questions pertain to applying that information to a scenario the learner will see on the job.
+Engaging with the information is a great way to boost recall, especially when the questions pertain to applying that information to a scenario the learner will see on the job.

 So, when you can, take the opportunity to ask a follow-up question, or ask several such questions as part of a quiz.
 Poor performance on such questions might signal a need for further training or follow-up.
 Good performance not only signals successful training but also reinforces what employees have already learned.

 Ideally, your system will prompt the learner to take an exam immediately upon completion of the course.
 A more sophisticated system can be programmed to send the learner a series of reminder questions on a predetermined schedule and allow the user to revisit quizzes in their own user profile.

 Suppose you have your sales team sit through a few hours of sales training with an instructor, videos, role-playing, and handouts.
 At the end of the training, they feel energized: Everyone has learned something, and everyone is eager to try out what they have learned, but will they remember the details when they need to apply them?
 Will they remember the questioning techniques and closing tips?
 Or will those get lost in the shuffle of the work-week?